Cloud-Tian/Cloud-Tian.github.io/_pages/about.md

 This is Fengshi's homepage!

 Hi, there!
-This is Fengshi Tian, a PhD student of ECE & AI Chip Center for Emerging Smart Systems(ACCESS) at HKUST supervised by Prof. Tim CHENG (VP-R&D, former Dean of SENG, Chair Professor, FHKAES, FIEEE) & Prof. Chi-Ying TSUI (Head of ISD Division of SENG, SMIEEE).
+This is Fengshi Tian, a PhD candidate of Dept. ECE & AI Chip Center for Emerging Smart Systems (ACCESS) at HKUST supervised by Prof. Tim CHENG (VP-R&D, former Dean of SENG, Chair Professor, FHKAES, FIEEE) & Prof. Chi-Ying TSUI (Head of ISD Division of SENG, SMIEEE).
 I also go by Clarence.
-I obtained my B.Eng. of Microelectronics from Fudan University in 2021, supervised by Prof. Xiaoyong Xue.
+I obtained my B.Eng. in Microelectronics from Fudan University in 2021, supervised by Prof. Xiaoyong Xue.

-I was a visiting research student at CenBRAIN, SoE, Westlake University working with Prof. Mohamad SAWAN (Chair Professor, FCAE, FIEEE) & Dr. Jie YANG from 2020 to 2021.
-I ever worked as Research Assistant in two labs at Fudan University.
+I was a visiting research student at CenBRAIN Neurotech, Westlake University working with Prof. Mohamad SAWAN (Chair Professor, FRSC, FIEEE, FCAE, FEIC, O.Q) & Dr. Jie YANG from 2020 to 2021.
+I ever worked as Research Assistant in CIME and SKL of ASIC & System at Fudan University, advised by Prof. Wei Chen and Prof. Xiaoyong Xue, respectively.
 I also had some experience in investing business and IC industry.
-Now my research interests lie in Neuromorphic Computing and AI chip design.
+My current research interests lie in Neuromorphic Computing and AI chip design.
 Please feel free to contact me if you have any interests.
 My e-mails: fengshi.tian@connect.ust.hk & fengshi.tian@ieee.org

 My future goal is to become a scientist in the fields of intelligient computing systems.
 I will always focus on the field of neuromorphic engineering and chase the most cutting-edge technology.

 ==========NEWS===========

-[2023-08-14] One paper, 'NOLS: a Near-Sensor On-Chip Learning System with Direct Feedback Alignment for Personalized Wearable Heart Health Monitoring', has been accepted to IEEE BIOCAS 2023🎉!
+[2023-08-14] Two papers, 'NOLS: a Near-Sensor On-Chip Learning System with Direct Feedback Alignment for Personalized Wearable Heart Health Monitoring' and 'A Clockless Robust Bionic Spike Detector for Implantable Brain-Computer Interfaces', have been accepted to IEEE BIOCAS 2023🎉!

 [2023-06-13] We win the 🥇First Place Best Paper Award🥇 of IEEE AICAS 2023!
 Thanks to all the co-authors of the paper ('Binary Is All You Need: Ultra-Efficient Arrhythmia Detection with a Binary-Only Compressive System')🎉!